macCesar/purgetss-docs/docs/Commands.md

 > purgetss cm
 ```

-This command will create a `purgetss.colors.js` file in your `lib` folder, with all the colors defined in your `config.js` file.
+This command will create a `purgetss.colors.js` file in the `lib` folder, with all the colors defined in the `config.js` file.
 ```js title="./lib/purgetss.colors.js"
 module.exports = {
   harlequin: {